sawickiap/TextOutputTest/README.md

 # TextOutputTest

-Simple test application that prints messages to the output using various methods, accompanying an article on my blog
+A simple test application that prints messages to the output using various methods, accompanying an article on my blog:

+TODO